 9. Tokyo Drifter

 The recently departed Seijun Suzuki is another fascinating piece of cinematic history, clashing constantly with his studio over the increasingly subversive and ‘artistic’ departures his movies would make from the mainstream Japanese crime flicks they commissioned him for.
-It was Tokyo Drifter’s glorious colour photography riding the pop-art rainbow of the 1960s was what led them to cut his budgets for following works to stifle this unwanted creativity (1967’s Branded to Kill then ironically becoming his crowning achievement), and Suzuki’s seductively forbidden aesthetic gives way to a satisfying story of cops and criminals which pulses with the blast of the crimson-hued gunfire that rages across its narrative.
-It’s awash with ravishing battles and interesting characters that make this a far more worthy cultural icon than Blow-Up and a movie that has thankfully, deservedly grown in stature after initial throttling by a Japan in no way ready for what it had to offer.
+It was Tokyo Drifter’s glorious colour photography riding the pop-art rainbow of the 1960s was that led them to cut his budgets for following works to stifle this unwanted creativity (1967’s Branded to Kill then ironically becoming his crowning achievement), and Suzuki’s seductively forbidden aesthetic gives way to a satisfying story of cops and criminals which pulses with the blast of the crimson-hued gunfire that rages across its narrative.
+It’s awash with ravishing battles and interesting characters that make this a far more worthy cultural icon than Blow-Up and a movie that has, thankfully, deservedly grown in stature after initial throttling by a Japan in no way ready for what it had to offer.

 Read More: Best Movies of 1992